timjackson/wadf/README.md

 ### PHP configuration

 PHP configuration varies according to the environment.
+Three options are supported:

+- mod_php
+- PHP-FPM
+- Generic CGI variant (including FastCGI via mod_fcgid)

 If you are using mod_php (that is, PHP installed as an Apache HTTPD module), the PHP directives are typically included in the Apache config, as part of the <VirtualHost ...> section, for example:
 ```
 php_admin_flag engine on
 ```
 However, for PHP running as a CGI, the directives are usually stored in a separate php.ini file.
+Similarly, PHP-FPM has its own configuration file, with the PHP option defined in a different format.

-WADF is aware of both types of PHP configuration and explicitly supports them via the "php_type" configuration parameter.
-In either case, it expects to find a file called "php.ini" in the root of the site (this will normally be pre-templated as php.ini.template).
+WADF supports these different types of configuration via the "php_type" configuration parameter.
+In all cases, it expects to find a file called "php.ini" in the root of the site (this will normally be pre-templated as php.ini.template).
 Then, when deploying a site, WADF inserts PHP directives in the appropriate place.
 - If "php_type" is set to "mod_php", then it converts the directives to Apache config style and inserts them in the VirtualHost.
 It also converts comments from the php.ini "; comment" format to the Apache "# comment" format.
+- If "php_type" is set to "fpm:/path/to/file" then it creates a FPM-style list of PHP configuration directives in "/path/to/file".
+Note that this is not a full-blown PHP-FPM config; it will need to be appended to a normal FPM config.
+For local development purposes, you can use "fpm:local", in which case WADF creates a ready-to-run FPM config in ~/.wadf (the full config is created when "wadf-httpd start" is run)
 - If "php_type" is set to "cgi:/path/to/file" then it simply copies the ini file to "/path/to/file" ready to be used by the CGI interpreter.

 Example php.ini: